spaceauk/MHD-Riemann-Solver/README.md

 # MHD-Riemann-solvers
-Simulate the behaviour of compressible fluid in the presence or absence of magnetic field.
+Simulate the behaviour of compressible fluid in the presence or absence of magnetic field for astrophysics purpose.
 Contain features like
 1) Positive preserving schemes for density and pressure
 2) Constrained transport method to ensure solenoidal magnetic field
 3) Compact third-order slope limiter (TVD)